aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to MARKDOWN on Android via Java" h2="Convert SVG to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Integrating SVG to MARKDOWN conversion feature in mobile apps can be beneficial for developers.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+MARKDOWN is a lightweight markup language with plain text formatting syntax.
+It is designed so that it can be converted to HTML and many other formats.

+<h2>How Aspose.Total helps for SVG to Markdown Conversion</h2>

-You can integrate SVG to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert SVG file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate SVG to MARKDOWN conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert SVG file to DOC using Aspose.PDF for Android via Java.
+This API provides a set of features to create, read, edit and convert PDF documents.
+It also supports conversion of PDF documents to other popular formats such as HTML, XPS, SVG, TIFF, and many more.

+The second step is to render DOC to MARKDOWN using Aspose.Words for Android Java.
+This API provides a set of features to create, read, edit and convert Word documents.
+It also supports conversion of Word documents to other popular formats such as HTML, PDF, XPS, SVG, and many more.

+By using Aspose.Total for Android Java package, developers can easily integrate SVG to MARKDOWN conversion feature in their mobile apps.
+This package provides a comprehensive set of APIs to create, read, edit and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}